Teggiano (horse): 2000: three-year-old season

 Teggiano, now trained by Saeed bin Suroor, began 2000 as the ante-post favourite for both the 1000 Guineas and The Oaks.
 She had several training setbacks however, including a knee injury on the flight from Dubai to England and missed the early part of the season.
-She eventually made her reappearance in the Ribblesdale Stakes over one and a half miles at Royal Ascot on 22 June in which she was ridden by the Puerto Rican jockey John R. Velazquez and started 7/2 joint-favourite alongside the Michael Stoute-trained Interlude.
+She eventually made an appearance in the Ribblesdale Stakes over one and a half miles at Royal Ascot on 22 June in which she was ridden by the Puerto Rican jockey John R. Velazquez and started 7/2 joint-favourite alongside the Michael Stoute-trained Interlude.
 After tracking the leaders she moved into second place in the straight but could make no further progress and was beaten one and a quarter lengths by Miletrian.
 Four weeks later the filly was sent to Ireland for the Irish Oaks at the Curragh.
 After racing in second place for most of the way she faded in the closing stages and finished last of the ten runners behind Petrushka.